UniMath/agda-unimath/src/foundation-core/equivalences.lagda.md

 The equivalence constructed in this way is `equiv-1 ∘e (equiv-2 ∘e equiv-3)`, i.e., the equivivalence is associated fully to the right.

+**Note.** In situations where it is important to have precise control over an equivalence or its inverse, it is often better to avoid making use of equivalence reasoning.
+For example, since many of the entries proving that a map is an equivalence are marked as `abstract` in agda-unimath, the inverse of an equivalence often does not compute to any map that one might expect the inverse to be.
+If inverses of equivalences are used in equivalence reasoning, this results in a composed equivalence that also does not compute to any expected underlying map.

+Even if a proof by equivalence reasoning is clear to the human reader, constructing equivalences by hand by constructing maps back and forth and two homotopies witnessing that they are mutual inverses is often the most straigtforward solution that gives the best expected computational behavior of the constructed equivalence.
+In particular, if the underlying map or its inverse are noteworthy maps, it is good practice to define them directly rather than as underlying maps of equivalences constructed by equivalence reasoning.

 ```agda
 infixl 1 equivalence-reasoning_
 infixl 0 step-equivalence-reasoning